Employment: Academic literature

 Literature on the employment impact of economic growth and on how growth is associated with employment at a macro, sector and industry level was aggregated in 2013.

 Researchers found evidence to suggest growth in manufacturing and services have good impact on employment.
 They found GDP growth on employment in agriculture to be limited, but that value-added growth had a relatively larger impact.
 The impact on job creation by industries/economic activities as well as the extent of the body of evidence and the key studies.
 For extractives, they again found extensive evidence suggesting growth in the sector has limited impact on employment.
 In textiles, however, although evidence was low, studies suggest growth there positively contributed to job creation.
 In agri-business and food processing, they found impact growth to be positive.

 They found that most available literature focuses on OECD and middle-income countries somewhat, where economic growth impact has been shown to be positive on employment.
 The researchers didn't find sufficient evidence to conclude any impact of growth on employment in LDCs despite some pointing to the positive impact, others point to limitations.
 They recommended that complementary policies are necessary to ensure economic growth's positive impact on LDC employment.
 With trade, industry and investment, they only found limited evidence of positive impact on employment from industrial and investment policies and for others, while large bodies of evidence does exist, the exact impact remains contested.

 Researchers have also explored the relationship between employment and illicit activities.
 Using evidence from Africa, a research team found that a program for Liberian ex-fighters reduced work hours on illicit activities.
 The employment program also reduced interest in mercenary work in nearby wars.
 The study concludes that while the use of capital inputs or cash payments for peaceful work created a reduction in illicit activities, the impact of training alone is rather low.

+American philosopher Elizabeth S. Anderson argues that, contrary to free market and neoliberal orthodoxy, workers, upon entering corporate employment in the United States, effectively surrender their rights to an "authoritarian private government" which strictly regulates both their work life, and through employment-at-will, their off-duty life as well by firing workers for lifestyle choices, recreational activities, political speech, social media posts, or voicing criticism about working conditions.